Website Privacy Policy

 8. Your legal rights

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
 Please remember that in many cases we are the processor of your personal data, and our customer is the controller.
 Therefore it may be more appropriate for you to refer any request to the appropriate customer.
-However, we will always try to assist with a request, and where necessary will liaise with our customer to ensure that the request is facilitated.
+However, we will always do our best to assist you and, where needed, work with our customer to ensure your request is handled properly

-In instances where we are the controller, e.g. when you complete a form on our website, you have the following rights.
+Where we act as the controller, e.g. when you complete a form on our website, you have the following rights.

 Please click on the links below to find out more about these rights: